 |Eg., carbohydrates, vitamins, ethanol, lactic acid.||Eg., Phenolics, steroids, antibiotics, pigments.|

 Humans have 2500 metabolites.
 Prostaglandin produces a metabolite Arachidonic acid.
-Both the molecules have the same physical properties, same functional groups and are linked by a series of enzyme-catalyzed reactions.
+Both the molecules have the same physical properties, functional groups and are linked by a series of enzyme-catalyzed reactions.

 Cholesterol produces steroid hormones, catecholamines arise from the amino acid tyrosine.

 All the information about the metabolites produced in the human body is freely accessible by an electronic database the Human Metabolome Database (HMDB).

 Different microbes use different strategies to produce metabolites.
 These are useful in differentiating between different species of microorganisms.